topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/U-Boot Development.md

 ---
 Insert the USB into the D3-G and power it on.
 Enter U-Boot mode and execute the following commands:

+**To enter u-boot mode, power on the device and press enter within 3 seconds.**

 ```
 =>
 =>